 - Assign the number to your car: This is fairly simple and you can do it quickly through the GOV.UK website.
 You’ll need your V750 form that you got when you bought the plate, or the reference number that your seller gave you.

 - Have the new plates made: You’ll need to have your plates made by a registered dealer - not by your shady cousin in his garage.
 Here’s a tool to find your nearest registered number plate supplier.

 I’ve already got a private number plate - how do I add it to my lease car?

 If you've taken out a contract hire and want to put your fancy new registration plates on your car, it's worth giving your lease company a call for advice on how to do a plate transfer.
-As it’s not technically your car, you can’t just stick the plate on!
+As the leasing company is the registered keeper of the lease car, you can’t just stick the plate on!

 That being said, there’s almost no chance of a lease company having a problem with personalised registrations - it’s fairly common.

 Sometimes you can organise to get the private plate on the financed car before it is delivered, along with other car lease extras.
 Some brokers don't like doing this as it adds to the delivery time to lease a new car.